-The optimize-clause tells the database manager to assume that the program does not intend to retrieve more than integer rows from the result table.
-Without this clause, or with the keyword ALL, the database manager assumes that all rows of the result table are to be retrieved, and it optimizes accordingly.
-Optimizing for integer rows, or at a minimum, the number of rows that are fetched, could improve performance.
+- The optimize-clause tells the database manager to assume that the program does not intend to retrieve - more than integer rows from the result table.
+Without this clause, or with the keyword ALL, the database - I manager assumes that all rows of the result table are to be retrieved, and it optimizes accordingly. - Optimizing for integer rows, or at a minimum, the number of rows that are fetched, could improve - I performance.
 The clause does not change the result table or the order in which the rows are fetched.
-Any number of rows can be fetched, but performance can possibly degrade after integer fetches.
-The clause can appear either before or after an accompanying update-clause or read-only-clause.
+Any - I number of rows can be fetched, but performance can possibly degrade after integer fetches.
+The value of - I integer must be a positive integer (not zero).
+The clause can appear either before or after an - I accompanying update-clause or read-only-clause.